aborovsky/go-todoapp-demo/README.md

 While having the server running, open a browser and type `http://localhost:9000/`, and hit enter to explore the application.

+> To access the comprehensive API documentation in the OpenAPI Specification (OAS) format, you can find the specification at the following path: [./docs/openapi3.yaml](./docs/openapi3.yaml).

 ## Contributing

 Contributions are welcome!
 Feel free to open a pull request or submit an issue.